• Department of Primary Care Medicine

 About

 The University of Malaya Medical Programme (UMMP) is the 5-year undergraduate medical programme.
-Our department are involved in teaching students at various stages of their training.
+Our department is involved in teaching students at various stages of their training.

 Students also learn about the work of other members of the primary health care team, as they have practical sessions in the outpatient pharmacy, Directly Observed Short-Term Therapy (DOTS) clinic, child immunisation clinic, and spend time with the social worker, dietitian, and diabetic nurse educator.

 Students are introduced to the approach of social accountability in the form of a small Community Oriented Primary Care project.
-They are required to identify a community health issue and to deliver an intervention to address this issue, and at the same time learn how to use community resources in the intervention.
+They are required to identify a community health issue and deliver an intervention to address this issue, while simultaneously learning how to use community resources.

 Training Stages

-• In Stage 1 (Year 1): during clinical day sessions, students are introduced to patients in a clinical setting and have the opportunity to practise history taking and general communication skills with patients.
+• In Stage 1 (Year 1): During clinical day sessions, students are introduced to patients in a clinical setting and have the opportunity to practise history taking and general communication skills.